 ABSTRACT: Subjective narrative review articles have an educational and informative role in medical and scientific journals.
 Systematic review of the literature requires an objective and complete review of all available publications on an identified topic.
 Systematic review that undergoes meta-analysis aims to provide a complete and objective evaluation of all the published data.
 Data from systematic review and meta-analysis publications support evidence-based medical practice and are prepared as original research articles.
 These studies require a clear aim and detailed planning with registration and approval of the study protocol before the study commences.
 Systematic review and meta-analysis studies are designed, conducted, and reported according to mandatory guidelines.
 The number of these publications has continued to rise during the past decade.
 However, concerns with the quality of the studies have resulted in more stringent study guidelines.
 The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement, guidelines, reporting checklist, and study flow diagram from 2009 were updated and published in March 2021 as PRISMA 2020.
 The Editorial aims to present the roles and requirements of subjective narrative review articles, systematic review of the literature, and systematic review and meta-analysis, and introduces the revisions and aims of the PRISMA 2020 guidelines.

-Keywords: Editorial, review, Systematic Reviews as Topic, Meta-Analysis as Topic, Guidelines as Topic, Review Literature as Topic
+Keywords: Editorial, review, Systematic Reviews as Topic, Meta-Analysis as Topic, Guidelines as Topic, Humans, Review Literature as Topic

 In contrast to a narrative review article, a systematic review of the literature should focus on a specific and clearly defined topic and include all the eligible published studies, without subjective selection by the author [5,6].
 Systematic reviews have been increasingly published to provide evidence from all the available published data to improve clinical decisions in medicine [5,6].
 However, even large clinical trials may not provide sufficient answers to a clinical question .
 The findings from a systematic review of the literature from previously published studies may support or refute the findings or identify deficiencies in the trial design .
 Without meta-analysis, a systematic review of the literature is most applicable for questions that require answering without quantitative data, such as how and why a therapeutic intervention may improve an aspect of medicine or health that is not quantifiable .
 Also, some studies are too different to combine for quantitative analysis, such as how several varieties of non-standard treatment combinations may improve a subjective clinical outcome .